 Willow Grove Counselling - Centre For Transformation

+We hope that this message finds you well.
 May you be happy.
 May you be healthy.
 May you feel safe.
+With kindness,

 Dorraine is a passionate therapist with a Master of Social Work degree from Wilfrid Laurier University and an undergraduate degree in Psychology from York University.
 Dorraine consistently works from a client-centred and anti-oppressive perspective.
 She has spent much of her career working with children, youth, and families who have experienced various forms of trauma, and as such, approaches her practice with a trauma-informed lens.